-This prudential practice guide (PPG) aims to assist regulated institutions in managing data risk.
-It is designed to provide guidance to senior management, risk management and technical specialists (management and operational).
+This PPG aims to assist regulated entities in managing data risk.
+It is designed to provide guidance to senior management, risk management and technical specialists (both management and operational).
 The PPG targets areas where APRA continues to identify weaknesses as part of its ongoing supervisory activities.
-The PPG does not seek to provide an all-encompassing framework, or to replace or endorse existing industry standards and guidelines.
+The PPG does not seek to provide an allencompassing framework, or to replace or endorse existing industry standards and guidelines.

-Subject to meeting APRA's prudential requirements, a regulated institution has the flexibility to manage data risk in a manner that is best suited to achieving its business objectives.
-Not all of the practices outlined in this PPG will be relevant for every regulated institution and some aspects may vary depending upon the size, complexity and risk profile of the institution.
+Subject to meeting APRA's prudential requirements, a regulated entity has the flexibility to manage data risk in a manner that is best suited to achieving its business objectives.
+Not all of the practices outlined in this PPG will be relevant for every regulated entity and some aspects may vary depending upon the size, complexity and risk profile of the entity.